Observational Scaling Laws and the Predictability of Language Model Performance: Introduction

-We demonstrate the utility of \osl in three different settings that are challenging for compute scaling laws but are accurately predicted using \osl.
+\else We demonstrate the utility of \osl in three different settings that are challenging for compute scaling laws but are accurately predicted using \osl.
 While our results are based on systematic holdout validation with currently available models, we preregister our fitted scaling laws and commit to updating their prediction accuracy on future models (\cref{sec:preregisteration}).

 \textbf{Emergent capabilities} (\cref{sec:exp:emerg_cap})~ There has been an active debate about whether LMs have ``emergent'' capabilities that discontinuously appear at certain compute thresholds and whether these capabilities can be predicted using small models \citep{wei2022emergent,schaeffer2023mirage,lu2023emergincontex,hu2024predicting}.
-The high resolution of observational scaling laws show that some of these phenomena follow a smooth sigmoid, and can be predicted accurately using small, sub Llama-2 7B models.
+The high resolution of observational scaling laws shows that some of these phenomena follow a smooth sigmoid, and can be predicted accurately using small, sub Llama-2 7B models.

-\textbf{Agentic capabilities} (\cref{sec:exp:agent_cap})~ We show that the more high-level, complex capabilities of LMs as agents, as measured by AgentBench \citep{liu2023agentbench} and AgentBoard \cite{ma2024agentboard}, can be predicted using \osl.
+\textbf{Agentic capabilities} (\cref{sec:exp:agent_cap})~ We show that the more high-level, complex capabilities of LMs as agents, as measured by AgentBench \citep{liu2023agentbench} and AgentBoard \cite{ma2024agentboard}, can be predicted with simple benchmark metrics.
 Our scaling law precisely predicts the performance of GPT-4 using only weaker models (sub GPT-3.5) and identifies programming capabilities as driving agent performance.

-\textbf{Post-training method scaling} (\cref{sec:exp:post_training})~ We show that our scaling laws can reliably predict the gains of post-training techniques, such as Chain-of-Thought \citep{wei2022cot} and Self-Consistency \citep{wang2023selfcons} at scale, even when we fit our scaling laws on weak models (sub Llama-2 7B).
+\textbf{Post-training interventions} (\cref{sec:exp:post_training})~ We show that our scaling laws can reliably predict the gains of post-training techniques, such as Chain-of-Thought \citep{wei2022cot} and Self-Consistency \citep{wang2023selfcons} at scale, even when we fit our scaling laws on weak models (sub Llama-2 7B). \fi

-\textbf{The contribution of our work} is as follows: our conceptual contribution is to propose \emph{observational scaling} which leverages predictable log-linear relationships between compute, simple capability measures, and complex downstream metrics.
-Our empirical contributions include identifying a small number of capability measures that cover standard LM benchmarks, demonstrating that these measures provide accurate predictions on a number of complex LM capabilities, and selecting a small set of model families that are useful for low-cost observational scaling analyses.
+\ifneurips \else \textbf{The contribution of our work} is as follows: our conceptual contribution is to propose \emph{observational scaling} which leverages predictable log-linear relationships between compute, simple capability measures, and complex downstream metrics.
+Our empirical contributions include identifying a small number of capability measures that cover standard LM benchmarks, demonstrating that these measures provide accurate predictions on a number of complex LM capabilities, and selecting a small set of model families that are useful for low-cost observational scaling analyses. \fi